ImpostorJD/CurriCompass_SC/README.md

 ```bash
 php artisan serve
 ```
-- it should be running on port 8000 by default.
+- It should be running on port 8000 by default.